teresabowe/fish-shuffle-game/README.md

      ![Sea animal missing](/docs/hero-image-index-page.png)

-    - Also, if there are correctly chosen images, the user recevies feedback by having a border added around the sea animal.
+    - Also, if there are correctly chosen images, the user receives feedback by having a border added around the sea animal.
 If the selection is correct, the area is highlighted in green.
 The incorrect selections are highlighted in red.

      ![Incorrect Border](/docs/hero-image-index-page.png)